As Season II concludes, we wish to take this opportunity to sincerely thank each

 The investigational C. diff vaccine is designed to produce an immune response that targets the toxins generated by C. diff bacteria, which can cause inflammation of the gut.
 The investigative vaccine ultimately may help prevent a future infection from occurring.
 Volunteers for the study should be age 50 or older and planning an upcoming hospitalization or have had at least two hospital stays and have received systemic antibiotics in the past year.

-Dr. Guy de Bruyn, MD – Director for Clinical Development at Sanofi Pasteur, overseeing a large phase III vaccine trial for the prevention of Clostridium difficile infection in some 19 countries on 5 continents around the world that started in the U.S. in 2013.
+Join Guests: Dr. Guy de Bruyn, MD – Director for Clinical Development at Sanofi Pasteur, overseeing a large phase III vaccine trial for the prevention of Clostridium difficile infection in some 19 countries on 5 continents around the world that started in the U.S. in 2013.

 Dr. Christian Felter, MD – Associate VP, Global Medical Expert for Nosocomial Vaccines for Sanofi Pasteur based in Lyon, France.
 His focus is on their investigative Clostridium difficile vaccine.
 Dr. Felter has 11 years of experience in medical affairs roles in the US and Europe, covering therapeutic areas including Immunology, Rheumatology, and Infectious Diseases.